n8-c-reason/com1001-2024/Spring-Project-Brief.md

 ## Team Contribution

-As with last semester, you will be using BuddyCheck to rate yourself and your team members on the following criteria:
+Similar to the last semester, you will be using BuddyCheck to rate yourself and your team members on the following criteria:

 1. Attendance and punctuality (to supervisor/your own team meetings, etc.).

 2. Ability to work effectively with other team members.

-3. Contribution to content and organisation of project deliverables.

-4. Quality of contributions.
+3. Quality of contributions.

-5. Timeliness of contributions.
+4. Timeliness of contributions.

 Your final individual mark will be formed from a scaling factor that is applied to your overall team mark.
 The scaling factor is determined by your own self and peer assessment, and those returned by your team members.

 Note: The Department's Policy on Team-Based Assessments requires evidence to support an individual mark varying by more than +/-15% from the team mark; the evidence considered will include Supervisor meeting attendance/notes as well as Slack/GitHub interactions.

 ## Marking Criteria